The SEEK Approach

 The SEEK PQ-R is:

-A practical evidence-based tool to briefly and systematically screen parents for prevalent psychosocial problems that are risk factors for child maltreatment, and that generally jeopardize children's health, development and safety.
+A practical tool to briefly and systematically screen parents for prevalent psychosocial problems that are risk factors for child maltreatment, and that generally jeopardize children's health, development, wellbeing and safety.
 The targeted problems are:

 • Parental Depression